pymodbus-dev/pymodbus/pymodbus/repl/server/README.md

 ---
 1. Runs a [reactive server](../../server/reactive/main.py) in `REPL` and `NON REPL` mode.
-2. Exposes REST API's to manipulate the behaviour of the server in non repl mode.
+2. Exposes REST API's to manipulate the behaviour of the server in non REPL mode.
 3. Ability to manipulate the out-going response dynamically (either via REPL console or via REST API request).
 4. Ability to delay the out-going response dynamically (either via REPL console or via REST API request).
 5. Auto revert to normal response after pre-defined number of manipulated responses.